 On the Road

 Whether you head off for a self-drive adventure, or take a full-day or half-day guided tour, circling the whole island of Oahu can give you a good taste of the natural splendors on offer.
-Take a relaxed approach and take your time as you visit viewpoints at Diamond Head, Hanauma Bay, Halona Blowhole and Nu’uanu Pali.
+Take a relaxed approach and take your time as you visit viewpoints at the Diamond Head, Koko Head, Hanauma Bay, Halona Blowhole and Nu’uanu Pali.
 See scintillating beaches and the wonderful Waimea Falls.
 Take in the historic temple of Byodo-In, and other historic and cultural treasures as you drive or are driven the 120 miles round the island.

 Whether you take a tour or strike out independently, be sure to make the time to explore Waimea Gorge or Iao Valley or some other part of the islands lush and verdant interior.
 Hiking trails abound, and walking through this stunning scenery you are sure to feel that you have entered another world – so very different from the famous beaches as Waikiki. – Volcano Visits: See yet another side to Hawaii as you explore the volcanoes of Hawaii by air, by boat or on foot.
 Take a trip to Big Island to explore the Volcanoes National Park.
 Or explore Oahu’s volcanic mountains on one of the many hiking or biking trails.
 For a different view of things, take to the skies in a helicopter or hot air balloon to experience Hawaii’s grandeur from above.